sivulich/mqttasgi/README.md

 # mqttasgi - MQTT ASGI Protocol Server for Django
 mqttasgi is an ASGI protocol server that implements a complete interface for MQTT for the Django development framework.
+Built following [daphne](https://github.com/django/daphne) protocol server.

 # Features
 - Publish / Subscribe to any topic